-These are the sources cited in the rest of the website.
+This bibliography page lists the books of games cited in the rest of the website.
 If you're curious, they have more details about the games described here as well as other interesting games.

 Each historical period also has its own bibliography section with some additional information about life in each period.
+I also give more information about the books in each of the period bibliography sections, describing the type of information they offer.
 Many of them were written for kids, but I recommend those books for adults, too.
 For one thing, kids' books are good for getting an introduction to a topic, and for another, they include more pictures.
 Pictures are not only good for getting a better understanding of what the book is talking about, but they're great for planning costumes for a party.

 Hope you've enjoyed the games and the site!